Early iPhone X Reviews Praise Screen, Face ID

 Additionally, I’m organizing this roundup by feature rather than by reviewer.
 The iPhone X is largely similar to the iPhone 8 and 8 Plus, with a few crucial differences: it lacks a Home button, it features a “super Retina” OLED display, it uses facial recognition instead of fingerprint recognition for authentication, it has a slightly tweaked dual-camera system, and its display features a distinctive “notch” that holds various sensors the phone requires.
 I’ll focus on these differences, bringing together commentary from different reviewers.

-The Learning Curve -- The biggest change about the iPhone X is that iconic Home button is gone, replaced by Face ID and a series of new gestures.
+The Learning Curve -- The biggest change about the iPhone X is that the iconic Home button is gone, replaced by Face ID and a series of new gestures.
 With those comes a learning curve — how did that work out for reviewers?

 “I’ve been living with the iPhone X for a week, and I’ll say right off the bat: This phone isn’t for everyone,” Nguyen announced.
 “Once I learned the new finger choreography, using the new xOS was fine.
 But for the first day or two, I was a hot swiping mess.”